J. T. Hellstrom: Storylines

 Him, Victoria and the kids go on a vacation to Hawaii.
 He tries convincing Victoria to never go back to Genoa City but she’s against it.
 Things take a turn when Victoria discovers he’s been spying on Newman Enterprises.
 Victoria breaks up with him, leaving him angry.
 The next night he goes to Victoria’s door begging her he’ll change but she decides against taking him back.
 While she tells Nikki, Sharon, and Phyllis about the abuse she endured, J. T. sits at Crimson Lights visibly frustrated Victoria isn’t responding to him.
 Cane notices this and encourages him to not give up.
 Before leaving J. T. tells him that he may hear some bad things about him and to “believe them or not.”

 J. T. sneaks into the house from the upstairs bathroom where Victoria is, appearing behind her startling her, he pleads with her to take him back.
 Stating he’ll get the help she thinks he needs.
 She refuses to take him back.
 J. T. gets angry and starts verbally assaulting her while packing his things.
 He admits to putting Victor in the hospital but says it’s justified for what he did to Colleen.
 She tries to call the police but he stops her and slaps her.
 Hearing the commotion Nikki, Sharon, and Phyllis make their way upstairs.
 J. T. is physically assaulting Victoria and yelling at her, the girls come in and Nikki bashes him in the head with a fire poker; J.T. is presumed dead.

-J. T. seemingly reappears after his death but was later revealed to be Nicholas Newman wearing a prosthetic mask impersonating J. T. in order to get revenge on Victor and regain custody over Christian by exposing documents regarding Victor's health issues following the attack.
-In March 2019, J. T. is revealed to be alive and watching the Newman women at the Abbott cabin.